sodadata/docs/soda-sql/send-failed-rows.md

 ## Use a sample metric to send failed rows

+1. If you have not already done so, [connect Soda SQL to your Soda Cloud account]({% link soda-cloud/connect_to_cloud.md %}).
-Define a `failed_limit` sample metric in your scan YAML file to instruct Soda SQL to send a sample of failed rows to Soda Cloud for any tests that fail during a scan.
+2. Define a `failed_limit` sample metric in your scan YAML file to instruct Soda SQL to send a sample of failed rows to Soda Cloud for any tests that fail during a scan.
 Refer to the Scan YAML Example below.

 For this example, imagine you define a test in your [scan YAML]({% link soda/glossary.md %}#scan-yaml) file to make sure that 99% of the values in the `productid` column are correctly formatted as universally unique identifiers (UUID), then you [run a scan]({% link soda/scan.md %}#run-a-scan-in-soda-sql) from the command line to execute the test on the data in your dataset.